CHEST WALL PAIN

 6. Use of the red heat lamp or red lamp sauna may help.
 It brings more blood circulation to the chest area and this releases the tension.

-7. If it is really bad, body work such as Rolfing, Structural Integration or Hellerwork may help.
-This is deep body work and you have to get into your underwear, so it is not safe for young women except if your practitioner is another woman, and even then, please be careful.
-We donŐt recommend it much for this very reason.
+The only problem with it is you have to be wearing just your underwear.
+For this reason, it is not safe for young women except if your practitioner is another woman, and even then, please be careful.